iamseeley/ts-www/content/page/about.md

 <img class='profile' src='/public/images/profile.jpg' />

-my name is thomas seeley. i'm passionate about building for the web and creating useful, fun software.
+my name is thomas seeley. i like building for the web and creating useful, fun software.

 i spend my time making things and trying to get better at making things.